realworldocaml/book/en/03-variables-and-functions.md

 ### Declaring functions with `function` ###

 Another way to define a function is using the `function` keyword.
-Instead of having syntactic support for declaring curried functions, `function` has built-in pattern matching.
+Instead of having syntactic support for declaring multi-argument (curried) functions, `function` has built-in pattern matching.
 Here's an example:

 ```ocaml
 # let some_or_zero = function